What makes a pecan pie not set up?

 3. Preheat Your Oven

-Always preheat your oven to the temperature specified in the recipe.
-This includes the pie begins baking at the correct temperature and bakes evenly.
+Make sure to heat your oven according to the temperature stated by the recipe.
+This ensures that the pie starts baking at the right temp and baking evenly.

 4. Test for Doneness